Whether it’s a septic system or a sewer system, everything that goes down our drains eventually makes its way into our environment.

 - A system hasn’t been pumped in a while

-- Excessive solids will build up in a holding tank and spill over into the leaching field and plug up the soil
+- Excessive solids will build up in a holding tank and eventually clog the leaching field

 - When we dump solids or liquids faster than they can be treated